utopia-foss/utopia/doc/dev/coding-guidelines.rst

 Style Guidelines
 ~~~~~~~~~~~~~~~~

-C++ lacks as concrete style guides as the `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ of Python.
+C++ lacks concrete style guides such as Python's `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_.
 However, PEP 8 actually offers great instructions on how to write code *in general*.
 Its instructions on code layout are especially useful.
 Basically, most of the instructions in the above Python section also apply here.

 * Keep in mind that other people have to read and understand your code.